-- Installed software - Running windows services
+- Installed software

+- Running windows services

 - How long the system has been running

 - Device hardware, such as remaining hard drive space, type of processor, etc.

 - Which operating system the device is using

-The portal has two versions, namely ship and shore.
-With the ship version, all activities performed onboard can be accessed, including holding download files for clients manuals and mapping out of all endpoints onboard the vessel.
-However, the shore side portal holds detailed information such as events and alerts for the fleet and also for each vessel.
-The IT team of the vessel or fleet will have access to the shore side portal.
+The portal has two versions, namely superyacht and shore.
+With the superyacht version, all activities performed onboard can be accessed, including holding download files for clients manuals and mapping out of all endpoints onboard the vessel.
+However, the shore side portal holds detailed information such as events and alerts for the superyacht.
+The IT team of the vessel will have access to the shore side portal.